Akiya-Research-Institute/MocapForAll-Receiver-Plugin-for-UE4/README.md

-# UE4 sample project to receive data from MocapForall
+# UE4 sample project to receive data from MocapForAll

 In MocapForAll,
 - turn on "Settings > Data export > VMT protocol > Send tracking positions" or "Send bones"